CDCgov/datasets-sars-cov-2/README.md

 This shell function will need to be defined in the current session.
 To make it permanent for future sessions, add it to `$HOME/.bashrc`.

-## For the impatient

-We have included a script that downloads all datasets, runs the CFSAN SNP Pipeline, infers a phylogeny, and compares the tree against the suggested tree.
-All example commands are present in the shell script for your manual inspection.

-    $ bash EXAMPLES/downloadAll.sh

 ## Downloading a dataset
 To run, you need a dataset in tsv format.
 Here is the usage statement: